 Work experience

 Relevant work experience is crucial for finding a paid position and should ideally include both environmental or conservation work and educational or community-based experience, such as youth work or summer camps.
-A teaching certificate may be useful and experience of working with children, particularly in a school environment, is advantageous.
+Experience within a school environment is also helpful.
+This can be voluntary experience or paid part-time or vacation work.

 Employers in this field will want you to show real commitment and passion for environmental issues.
-Finding paid work experience is often difficult, however voluntary work is available both part time all year round and full time over the summer, through organisations such as:
+Relevant voluntary work which can help with this is available through organisations such as:

 Find out more about the different kinds of work experience and internships that are available.